Resources for Picnics, Gatherings, and Events

-The park is named after Horace C. Steele.
+The park in it's current iteration was opened in 2001 and is named after Horace C. Steele.
 He founded the Steele Foundation in 1980 to fund charitable, educational, and scientific programs; primarily in Arizona.
 The Steele foundation donated $2.5 million dollars to start development of the park and in 1997 the Phoenix Parks and Recreation Board approved naming the Park for this successful businessman and philanthropist.

 The park is designed in the spirit of the City Beautiful movement, a design theory that evolved at the end of the 19th century.
 Its basic premise is simple: city dwellers need passive, open green space in city centers to serve as a refuge from the physical confinement of urban living.
 The movement also held that open, public spaces are an essential element in nurturing civic pride and a sense of community.
 The park's design also pays homage to the site's Native American history.
 Many of the design elements, as outlined in the features section, reflect Native American concepts of life, earth and the universe.